| Dear

 just a cannibalistic bite away.
 It is such poetic - indeed magical-mystical-ritual

 overtones that make homosensuality so mind-expanding and fulfilling.
+He liked

 the food that I made, enjoyed the wine.
 We talked and talked and